Angela Bassett Brings the Glamour in a Royal Purple Gown at the 2021 Golden Globe - E! Online

 If Angela Bassett's appearance at the 2021 Golden Globes proves anything, it's that there's no such thing as being overdressed.

-This award show is quite different from year's past, with some celebrities, like Jared Leto, wearing sweaters and others sporting custom designer gowns.
+This award show is quite different from year's past, with some celebrities, like Jared Leto, wearing casual suits and others sporting custom designer gowns.
 Bassett finds herself in the latter category, wearing a bold purple gown from Dolce & Gabbana.

 Her glam squad teased the red carpet moment on Instagram, with her hairdresser and makeup artist sharing photos of Bassett to their respective social media accounts.
 They styled the actress' hair in a long and glamorous braid, while her makeup was simple yet gorgeous.